CasperLabs/stests/docs/usage.md

 ## Overview

 Upon successful installation a set of stests commands are available for execution from within a terminal session.
-All such commands are prefixed by `stests-` and allow you to perform tasks:
+All such commands are prefixed by `stests-`, support the `--help` flag, and allow you to perform tasks:

 - updating stack;
 - controlling worker daemons;
 - controlling interactive sessions;
+- cache querying;
+- cache updating;
-- managing cache;
+- cache housekeeping;
 - launching workload generators;
 - viewing on-chain information;
-- viewing workload generator information;

 ## Updating Stack